qmlbook/qt6book/docs/ch06-controls/common-patterns.md

 }
 ```

-Returning back to the `main.qml`, we now look at the drawer part.
+Returning back to `main.qml`, we now look at the drawer part.
 This is where the navigation to the pages begin.
-The active parts of the user interface is the `ÌtemDelegate` items.
+The active parts of the user interface are the `ÌtemDelegate` items.
 In the `onClicked` handler, the next page is pushed onto the `stackView`.

 As shown in the code below, it possible to push either a `Component` or a reference to a specific QML file.
-Either way results in that a new instance is created and is pushed onto the stack.
+Either way results in a new instance being created and pushed onto the stack.

 ```qml
 ApplicationWindow {